PLOS/ambraproject/Quickstart-Guide.md

 ```

-## Running the applications
+# Running the Application

-You should be familiar with how to deploy a webapp to Tomcat.
-Typically, `.war` files are simply copied into Tomcat's `webapps` directory and Tomcat will start the webapp automatically.

-### Alternative: Running the application from source code with Maven
+## Running the application from source code with Maven
 Use Maven to run the applications from source.
 For each respective app you must be in the checked-out repository directory.
 1. Compile the app: `mvn install`
 2. Run the app:
-   1. Wombat: `mvn tomcat6:run -Dmaven.tomcat.port=8080 -Dwombat.configDir=/etc/ambra`
+- Wombat: `mvn tomcat6:run -Dmaven.tomcat.port=8080 -Dwombat.configDir=/etc/ambra`
-   2. Rhino: `mvn tomcat6:run -Dmaven.tomcat.port=8082 -Drhino.configDir=/etc/ambra`
+- Rhino: `mvn tomcat6:run -Dmaven.tomcat.port=8082 -Drhino.configDir=/etc/ambra`
-   3. Content Repo: `mvn tomcat6:run -Dmaven.tomcat.port=8081`
+- Content Repo: `mvn tomcat6:run -Dmaven.tomcat.port=8081`

-## Viewing the "hello world" page for each component
+### Alternative: Deploying the latest release to Tomcat
+You should be familiar with how to deploy a webapp to Tomcat.
+Typically, `.war` files are simply copied into Tomcat's `webapps` directory and Tomcat will start the webapp automatically.

+## Confirming that the application is running

 Go to `http://localhost:<PORT>` to view the root page for each application.

-1. Wombat: You should see an introductory web page at `http://localhost:8080`
+- Wombat: You should see an introductory web page at `http://localhost:8080`
-2. Rhino: You should see a Swagger API interface at `http://localhost:8082`
+- Rhino: You should see a Swagger API interface at `http://localhost:8082`
-3. Content Repo: You should see a Swagger API interface at `http://localhost:8081`
+- Content Repo: You should see a Swagger API interface at `http://localhost:8081`

 ## Ingesting an article